 Major General of Volunteers

-Following the Union disaster at the First Battle of Bull Run (July 21, 1861), U.S. President Abraham Lincoln called upon Major General George B. McClellan to lead the Union war effort.
+Following First Battle of Bull Run, U.S. President Abraham Lincoln called upon Major General George B. McClellan to lead the Union war effort.
 McClellan soon set about reorganizing the Union armies in the field, but Lincoln had his own designs.
 On March 8, 1862, the President issued War Order No. 2, merging the Army of the Potomac’s divisions into five corps.
-Lincoln also named Major General Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General E. D. Keyes, Major General Nathaniel P. Banks, and Heintzelman to command the five corps.
-On March 13, 1862, a disgruntled McClellan issued General Order No. 101 (Army of the Potomac), confirming the President’s selections.
+Lincoln also named Irvin McDowell, Brigadier General Edwin V. Sumner, Brigadier General Erasmus D. Keyes, Major General Nathaniel P. Banks, and Heintzelman to command the five corps.
+On March 13, 1862, a disgruntled McClellan issued General Orders, No. 101 (Army of the Potomac), confirming the President’s selections.
 On May 5, 1862, Heintzelman received a promotion to major general of volunteers.

 Second Bull Run